labs-lang/sliver/README.md

 core/             SLiVER core framework

-cseq-labs/        CSeq

 lib/              Frontend libraries

 flock.labs        a simple, parametric LAbS system.

-    * Installation *
+<other files>     CSeq

+##Installation

 To install SLiVER, please follow the steps below:

 1. install the dependencies:
     - Python 3.5 or higher
     - backends: CBMC, ESBMC, CSeq
-         (none of the above tools is specifically required but at least one of them is needed for verification)
+      (none of the above tools is specifically required but at least one of them is needed for verification).
+    The bundled CSeq backend requires Python 2.7 with the `pycparser` module.

-    2. create a directory, suppose this is called /workspace
+2. create a directory, suppose this is called `/workspace`

-    3. extract the entire package contents in /workspace
+3. extract the entire package contents in `/workspace`

-    4. set execution (+x) permissions for sliver.py
+4. set execution (+x) permissions for `sliver.py`

-    5. make sure that the backend's binary is in the search path, or amend the command strings in, sect.
-Options and Parameters, accordingly.
+5. make sure that the backend's binary is in the search path, or amend the command strings in `sliver.py` accordingly.

-    * Usage *
+## Usage

 To try SLiVER, please use the following command: